 You should check if the tie is properly styled before beginning the photography session.
 There are several fantastic instructions on YouTube on how to tie the ideal knot.
 Plan ahead of time to ensure that the photo shoot runs smoothly and that you really do not waste time.

 Always iron the collar well before body of your outfit.
 The collars would suit all facial shapes and are the most obvious feature of the clothing.
 Begin ironing the collar’s underside by pushing it up.
 You’ll gently and lightly transfer the iron from one side of the neck collar to the other.
 Then, flip the garment over and iron the outside surface.
 You want the collar to appear level and straight since this will maximize the productivity of the photo and make it sell more.
 With crumpled collars, the outfit will seem unpolished and unattractive.

 Rule of Sleeves

-You must fold the sleeves similarly in all of the images to make them seem neater.
-Position the sleeves so that the buyer cannot look down them.
-You can also want to make the sleeves look more uniform so that your buyers feel it will fit once they try it on.
+To make the sleeves appear neater, fold them identically in almost all of the photographs.
+Place the sleeves in such a way that the consumer cannot see down them.
+You also might want to create the sleeves seem more consistent so that your consumers feel confident that it will fit when they try it on.